Caspian Sea: Canals

 As an endorheic basin, the Caspian Sea basin has no natural connection with the ocean.
 Since the medieval period, traders reached the Caspian via a number of portages that connected the Volga and its tributaries with the Don River (which flows into the Sea of Azov) and various rivers that flow into the Baltic Sea.
-Primitive canals connecting the Volga Basin with the Baltic were constructed as early as the early 18th century.
+Primitive canals connecting the Volga Basin with the Baltic were constructed as long ago as the early 18th century.
 Since then, a number of canal projects have been completed.

 The two modern canal systems that connect the Volga Basin, and hence the Caspian Sea, with the ocean are the Volga–Baltic Waterway and the Volga–Don Canal.

 The proposed Pechora–Kama Canal was a project that was widely discussed between the 1930s and 1980s.
 Shipping was a secondary consideration.
 Its main goal was to redirect some of the water of the Pechora River (which flows into the Arctic Ocean) via the Kama River into the Volga.
 The goals were both irrigation and the stabilization of the water level in the Caspian, which was thought to be falling dangerously fast at the time.
 During 1971, some peaceful nuclear construction experiments were carried out in the region by the U.S.S.R.

 In June 2007, in order to boost his oil-rich country's access to markets, Kazakhstan's President Nursultan Nazarbayev proposed a 700 km link between the Caspian Sea and the Black Sea.
 It is hoped that the "Eurasia Canal" (Manych Ship Canal) would transform landlocked Kazakhstan and other Central Asian countries into maritime states, enabling them to significantly increase trade volume.
 Although the canal would traverse Russian territory, it would benefit Kazakhstan through its Caspian Sea ports.
 The most likely route for the canal, the officials at the Committee on Water Resources at Kazakhstan's Agriculture Ministry say, would follow the Kuma–Manych Depression, where currently a chain of rivers and lakes is already connected by an irrigation canal (the Kuma–Manych Canal).
 Upgrading the Volga–Don Canal would be another option.